brummer10/SmoothIR/README.md

 **SmoothIR** is a tool for creating impulse responses (IRs) through spectral matching of two audio files
 – with a focus on **musically useful results**, stability, and predictable behavior.

+**SmoothEQ** is a Linear Phase EQ based on Impulse Response Processing as Clap plugin.

 The idea is simple:

 > The spectral difference between a *Reference* and a *Source* is transformed into an IR